gvwilson/sdxpy/src/binary/index.md

 which in turn exactly determines how much memory is required by the packed representation.

 Unpacking reverses this process.
-After reading data into memory we can unpack it according to a format.
+After reading data into memory, we can unpack it according to a format.
 The most important thing is that
 *we can unpack data any way we want*.